krosmaker/krosmaker/assets.md

 1. Open the [background](assets/img/background-minion.png) image.
 1. Add the minion image that will be traced as a separate layer.
 1. Adjust the minion image scale.
 It can be safely scaled up, as it will not be a part of the final image.
+The reference should take up most of the canvas vertically, with around 10 to 15 pixels to the borders.
-1. Add a new layer.
+1. Add a new layer: _outline_.
+1. Set the foreground color to `e5ccff`.
+(Alternatively, you can achieve this color by using white and applying the `Colors > Colorize` tool with hue set to **0.75**, saturation to **1**, and lightness to **-0.1**.)
-1. Set the paintbrush tool size to **9**.
+1. Set the paintbrush tool size to **9** and brush to `Hardness 050`.
 1. Using the selection tool, select the outlines of the minion image.
 1. Use `Edit > Stroke selection` to paint over the section with the paintbrush tool.
 1. Add any necessary details with the paintbrush tool.
+You can adjust the tool size as needed.
+Try to keep the image minimalistic.
-1. Use `Filters > Blur > Gaussian blur` with default settings twice.
+1. Use `Filters > Blur > Gaussian blur` with size X and Y set to **3.5**.
-1. Set layer opacity to around **0.3**.
+1. Set layer opacity to **12.5**.
 1. Make the minion image layer transparent.
-1. Add at least 2 new layers.
+1. Add at least 2 new layers: _stars_.
 1. Paint a few white **1** pixel dots with the pencil tool on each layer.
    They will form the star constellation painted over the outline.
    Avoid placing dots over inner elements like eyes.
 1. Use `Filters > Light and shadow > Sparkle` on each layer with slightly different settings.
 Use a random spike angle.
 Adjust the flare intensity, spike length and spike density to make sure that each of the stars appears different.
+You can use spike length of **16** for 1 layer, and **6** for the other.
+Undo and repeat the progress until finding a satisfactory combination of stars.
 1. Merge the star layers.
-1. Use `Filters > Blur > Gaussian blur` with a radius of **1**.
+1. Set the paintbrush tool to **25-50** opacity, `Hardness 025` brush, and around **25-40** size.
+1. Place a dot over the middle of each star with the paintbrush tool.
+   Adjust brush size and opacity appropriately to apply glow for each star according to its size.
-1. Set the star layer opacity to around **0.8**.
+1. Set the stars layer opacity to **80**.
-1. Add a new layer.
+1. Add a new layer: _constellation_.
+1. Set the foreground color to `b9b8ff`.
+(Alternatively, you can achieve this color by using white and applying the `Colors > Colorize` tool with hue set to **0.67**, saturation to **1**, and lightness to **-0.14**.)
-1. Set the dynamics of the paintbrush to `Pen generic` and its size to **2**.
+1. Set the dynamics of the paintbrush to `Pen generic`, its size to **7**, the opacity back to **100**, and brush to `Harness 075`.
 1. Place a dot on one of the stars with the paintbrush tool.
 Shift-click on the nearest star to connect the stars with a line.
-Place the line twice if it appears too faint.
+You can also break the lines on the outline of the image even if there is no star places, but avoid more than one angle between two starts.
 Repeat until all stars all connected.
-1. Use `Filters > Blur > Gaussian blur` with a radius of **1**.
-1. Set the lines layer opacity to around **0.8**.
+1. Set the constellation layer opacity to **20**.
+1. Use the eraser tool to dampen some of the constellation lines, especially those outside of the figurine outline.

 The final result should consist of: